SchneiderInfosystems/Sudoku/README.md

 # Sudoku Solver as Firemonkey Education Application

+## Introduction
 This is an education Delphi project prepared for Delphi 10.3 Rio.

+Thanks to the integrated half-solver, all 3 rules are checked continuously during input and only those digits are automatically available that do not cause rule conflicts.

+There are plans to add a full solver based on a backtracking algorithm to this application to explain the simplicity of the algorithm to the students.

 ## Precondition